zombodb/zombodb/docker/README.md

-# docker_zombo
+# docker_zombodb

 Dockerfiles for ZomboDB with Postgres and Elasticsearch

-Zombo + ElasticSearch
+ZomboDB + ElasticSearch
 ---------------------
-Zombo + ES uses much of the outdated [ElasticSearch Dockerfile](https://github.com/dockerfile/elasticsearch), with additional commands to install the Zombo plugin.
+ZomboDB + ES uses much of the outdated [ElasticSearch Dockerfile](https://github.com/dockerfile/elasticsearch), with additional commands to install the ZomboDB plugin.

-Zombo + Postgres
+ZomboDB + Postgres
 ----------------
-Zombo + PG builds on the [Postgres Dockerfile](https://github.com/docker-library/postgres/blob/master/9.3/Dockerfile) and largely copies the [docker-entrypoint.sh](https://github.com/docker-library/postgres/blob/master/9.3/docker-entrypoint.sh) script with one addition to add `local_preload_libraries` to `postgresql.conf`
+ZomboDB + PG builds on the [Postgres Dockerfile](https://github.com/docker-library/postgres/blob/master/9.3/Dockerfile) and largely copies the [docker-entrypoint.sh](https://github.com/docker-library/postgres/blob/master/9.3/docker-entrypoint.sh) script with one addition to add `local_preload_libraries` to `postgresql.conf`

 Building/Running